 Except for the domain name and additional contact information, a CSR contains a public key and it is generated together with the private key.

-Today we will unveil the main steps on generating a private key and a CSR using the OpenSSL software and a command line tool.
-In addition, we will speak on creating self-signed certificates.
+Today we will unveil the main steps on generating a private key and a CSR using the OpenSSL software and a command-line tool.
+In addition, we will speak about creating self-signed certificates.

 Now you should change your default directory into /bin.